Sava Vuković (bishop): Biography

-He was born as Svetozar Vuković on 13 April 1930 in Senta to father Vasa and mother Milica.
+He was born as Svetozar Vuković on 13 April 1930 in Senta.
 He finished elementary school and lower real high school in Senta, then the Theological Seminary of Saint Sava in the Rakovica Monastery in 1950, and the Faculty of Theology at the University of Belgrade in 1954.
 He was appointed deputy of the Theological Seminary of Saint Sava in Belgrade in 1958.
-In 1957 and 1958, he spent his postgraduate studies at the Old Catholic Theological Faculty at the University of Bern in Switzerland, working simultaneously on his doctoral dissertation titled The Typikon of Archbishop Nicodemus.
-He received his doctorate on 15 May 1961 at the Faculty of Theology at the University of Belgrade.
+In 1957 and 1958, he spent his postgraduate studies at the Old Catholic Theological Faculty at the University of Bern in Switzerland, and completed his doctoral dissertation titled The Typikon of Archbishop Nicodemus.
+He received his doctorate in 1961 at the Faculty of Theology at the University of Belgrade.
+Upon his return to Belgrade, he taught at the city's St. Sava’s Seminary.

 He was ordained a monk in the Vavedenje monastery in 1959, and was ordained Vicar Bishop of Moravica in 1961 in the St. Michael's Cathedral in Belgrade by the Patriarch of the Serbian Orthodox Church German, the Bishop of Bačka Nikanor (Iličić) and the Bishop of Banat Visarion (Kostić).

 He taught the Liturgy and art history at the Faculty of Theology in Belgrade from 1961 to 1967, when he was appointed Bishop of Eastern America and Canada, where he remained until 1977, when he became the Bishop of Šumadija.
 He represented the Serbian Orthodox Church in the commission for the preparation of the Holy and Great Council of the Orthodox Church in Geneva (1979–1991) and in the Dialogue with the Roman Catholic Church (1980–1991).

-He administered the following dioceses: Eparchy of Eastern American and Canada, Eparchy of Žiča, Eparchy of Banat, Eparchy of Temišvar, Eparchy of Midwestern America, Eparchy of Western America and Eparchy of Bačka.
+During different periods, he administered the Eparchy of Eastern American and Canada, Eparchy of Žiča, Eparchy of Banat, Eparchy of Temišvar, Eparchy of Midwestern America, Eparchy of Western America and Eparchy of Bačka.
 He started the construction of more than a hundred new temples in Šumadija and consecrated over fifty.
 He founded the Church of St. George in Viševac, the birthplace of Serbian leader Karađorđe, as a personal endowment and he renovated many monasteries throughout the Šumadija diocese.
 He founded several diocesan funds for financing construction activities, scholarships for priestly candidates, for the care of retired priests, the Saint John the Baptist Children's Home (Topola, Divostin), clinics in the villages of Kloka and Cvetojevac, the Human Love Charitable Fund, and the Saint John Chrysostom Theological Seminary in Grošnica.
 During his service in America, he founded fourteen new parishes and one monastery.

 During his sixteen-year administration (1980–1996) of the Eparchy of Temišvar, he founded several Orthodox church communities and took care of the preservation and renovation of the famous Serbian monasteries Bazjaš, Bezdin, Zlatica, Kusić, Sveti Đurađ and provided theological education and scholarships for more than fifty Serbian young men from the Romanian part of Banat.